NayoBaez/React-info-Site/README.md

 # REACT INFO-SITE

 This is a static page built with basic React techniques.
-I built this page are part of a challenge on the Scrimba course, to showcase how much better it is to devide apps in reusable components with React, comparing to other JS Frameworks.
+I built this page as part of a Scrimba course challenge, to showcase how much better it is to devide apps in reusable components with React, comparing to other JS Frameworks or Vanilla Javascript.

 <img align="right" alt="portfolio" width="350" src="https://raw.githubusercontent.com/NayoBaez/React-info-Site/master/React%20Info-site.png"></img>